mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 }
 ```

-Note that here we are not returning any values to the colorof this function, we're simply *resolving*.
+Note that, here we are not returning any values to the color of this function, we're simply *resolving*.
 This is like a void function that doesn't return a value.

+So, we have modified our functions to return a *Promise*, now let's go back to our main code